CommandersAct/tcserverside-flutter-plugin/README.md

 We'll be releasing this plugin on pub.dev once beta phase is terminated. as for now, you'll need to set a git dependency.

 On your pubspec.yaml, set :
+replace `*.*.*` by the number of the latest version available here : [Releases](https://github.com/CommandersAct/tcserverside-flutter-plugin/releases)

 ```
 dependencies: